-Your’re fundraising just got color-bombed!
+Your fundraising just got color-bombed!
 Fun Runs have always been a great way to raise money for charitable organizations, schools, churches and more.
-Adding a splash of color and hosting a Color Fun Run gives your fundraising a colorful boost!
+Add a splash of color and host a Color Run that gives your fundraising a colorful boost!

 How Does a Color Run Work?